In order to access this page, please sign in below.

 Georg Lauss received the Dipl.-Ing. degree from the Johannes Kepler University JKU Linz, Austria, in 2006 and jointly from the Eidgenössischen Technischen Hochschule ETHZ, Zürich, Switzerland, and the Université Pierre-et-Marie-Curie, Paris, France.
 He is a researcher with the AIT Austrian Institute of Technology, Vienna, Austria.
 His main interests include electromagnetic systems, power electronics, system and control theory, mathematical methods for optimized control systems, hardware-in-the-loop simulation systems, and real-time simulation for electromagnetic power systems.
 Georg Lauss is the Chairman of the IEEE WG P2004 Recommended Practice for Hardware-inthe-Loop (HIL) Simulation Based Testing of Electric Power Apparatus and Controls and the IEEE PES Task Force on Real-Time Simulation of Power and Energy Systems.

-Off-shore wind farms are one of important energy sources that realize the carbon neutral before 2050 in Japan.
-Since the depth of sea around Japan is more that 50m, facilities of transmission systems for off-shore wind farms have to be installed on floating platforms.
-Middle frequency (500Hz) convertor is a promising equipment that reduce the weight and volume of transformer used for substation on the floating platform.
-The MMC is a solution that can operate at 500Hz with less switching loss.
+Japan intends on attaining carbon neutrality before 2050, and offshore wind farms are one of the primary energy sources that will help to realize this ambition.
+Since the sea depth around Japan is more that 50m, facilities of transmission systems for offshore wind farms must be installed on floating platforms.
+Middle frequency (500Hz) convertors are a promising equipment that reduce the weight and volume of transformers used for substations on the floating platform.
+MMC is a solution that can operate at 500Hz with less switching loss.
 It however requires much system analysis to develop and tune the control system.
-Real time simulator is a useful tool for small academic laboratories to study on the MMC.
-It saves risks of hardware troubles caused by mal operation of control system.
-An example of studies, such as fundamental operation of scaled model (200V, 1A) of MMC convertor, real time simulation for tuning of control system, and harmonics study in our laboratory will be introduced in the presentation.
+Real-time simulators are a useful tool for small academic laboratories to study on MMC.
+It saves risks of hardware trouble caused by mis-operation of the control system.
+An example of studies–such as the fundamental operations of scaled models (200V, 1A) of MMC convertors, real time simulation for tuning of control systems, as well as harmonics studies in our laboratory–will be introduced in the presentation